diodesign/diodesign/README.md

 By day, I [write and edit](https://www.theregister.com/Author/Chris-Williams) articles about enterprise technology.
 When I'm not working, this is the sort of thing that keeps me occupied:

 - 🔭 I’m implementing system services for my Rust-RISC-V bare-metal hypervisor, [diosix](https://github.com/diodesign/diosix), so that it can provide not only a user interface for folks but also abstractions for guest OSes to access the underlying hardware.
-There's a project page [here](https://github.com/users/diodesign/projects/1) with to-do items and long-term plans.
+This particular section of development is being done in the [november_reorg](https://github.com/diodesign/diosix/tree/november_reorg) branch.
+There's also a project page [here](https://github.com/users/diodesign/projects/1) with to-do items and long-term plans.

 - 🌱 I’m learning:
   - Chinese as a second language. 我正在慢慢学习中文！